 Deposit and Investment Risk-The District maintains no investment policy containing any specific provisions intended to limit the District's exposure to interest rate risk, credit risk, and concentration of credit risk other than that imposed by UMMA.
 The District's compliance with the provisions of UMMA addresses each of these risks.

-Cash equivalents and investments are carried at fair value in accordance with GASB Statement No. 72.
+Cash equivalents and investments are carried at fair value.

 Summary of Deposits and Investments